 In order to give direction to the implementation of the RI policy, HPF has formulated five guiding principle.
 To be complete, the previously formulated RI Objective has been included as the first Guiding Principle.

-Read the Sustainability Report 2021 (only available in Dutch).
+Read the Policy part of the Sustainability Report 2022 here (only available in Dutch)

 The current exclusion lists of companies and countries are available via the links below.

 Previous Sustainability Reports